mabdho/TW/replit.md

 - ✅ **STANDARDIZED IMPORTS**: Made Berlin city import consistent with other cities using createCityImport pattern
 - ✅ **COMPLETE WORKFLOW**: New cities now automatically appear in both CityDirectory and Destinations pages
 - ✅ **DYNAMIC ROUTE FIX**: Fixed missing comma that was breaking the application startup
+- ✅ **FUTURE-PROOF GENERATION**: Fixed server routes to generate new cities with correct createCityImport format
+- ✅ **CONSISTENT FORMAT**: All future city generations will use standardized import pattern automatically

 ## Recent Changes (January 2025)